raavin/calculator/README.md

 - If you multiply large numbers for example you get a result in the exponent format, which is nice for output but currently isn't parsed to be reused
 - 'ans' key seems to be malfunctioning.
 Need to fix that!!!
 - currently follows order of operations which is counterintuitive in regards to normal calculator operation.
 Need to fix so that next operation is enacted on previous result.

+### Error Replication

+#### Adding 'ans' to end of expression

+If a User enters and expression 1 + 1 and hits '='
+When they enter another partial experession like '1 +' and hit 'ans' Then they get the result '3' instead of '1 + 2'